ZenithClown/minimalist-resume/README.md

 ## Design Motivation

-<p align = "justify">The advent of powerful social platforms helps one in creating their own image and letting the masses know about an individuals' potential and expertise!
-Well, to showcase and let the recruiters know about your skill - firstly one needs a <i>resume</i>.
-This open-source project is specifically designed to generate one!</p>

-<p align = "justify">Most of the modern template came in a two-column Variant of some sort, which I specifically do not like (and sometimes is also unadvised by many).
-This presents a simple <i>single-column</i> traditional design CV, with some modern modifications like using external links, footer, modern fonts etc.</p>

-### Branches

-<p align = "justify"><a href = ""><b>Cover Letter</b></a> is an integral part of resume, and the same is developed keeping the styling and formatting same as that of the resume.</p>
+<p align = "justify">Most of the time, we do not give much attention to a cover letter format while putting an application!
+Well, to worry no more.
+Keeping styling and formatting the same as the resume, the document provide minimal design to create a cover letter.</p>

 ## Usage

 <p align = "justify">You are free to use my design, both personally and/or commercially.
 However, you are requested to cite the source, which will also help me in producing content like this.</p>

-## Credits

-<p algin = "justify">Some styling and fonts for the CV is taken from <a href = "https://github.com/posquit0/Awesome-CV">Awesome-CV</a>.
-Also I would like to mention Michael DeCorte whose <a href = "https://www.ctan.org/pkg/res">Open-Source Resume Class for LaTeX</a> inspired me while creating this design.</p>